happypooya/The-Playful-Oracle/README.md

 Manual Recording: You can manually add a game to your Chronicle if you played it outside of the suggestions.
 Editing & Deleting: You can edit or remove games directly from the Game Library table.
 Undo: The "Undo Last Play" button lets you quickly remove the most recent entry from your Chronicle if you made a mistake.
+Themes: Choose from Steampunk, Cyberpunk, or Fantasy themes to customize the app's look and feel.
 The goal is to help you explore your entire game collection and rediscover forgotten favorites!